 At the end of the course, each participant can avail of a credit of 45 min for personalised coaching to support the implementation of action plans and for any questions related to it.
 The coaching is provided by the trainer of this course.
 It is valid for a period of two months after the course.

 This course is the equivalent of a three-day in-person course.
 It takes approximately 24 hours, thereof 12 hours of live online classes, using participatory techniques such as brainstorming, group work, case studies, video discussions, exercises, etc., and 12 hours of individual and in group application of community needs assessment tools and logframe approach’s tools, peer reviews, individual reading and self-assessment.
 The trainer maintains the same level of interaction as in an in-person course.

-Certificate of Achievement: After passing successfully the exam at the end of the course programme
+Certificate of Achievement: After passing successfully the short exam at the end of the course programme